davekilian/terracast/docs/architecture.md

 **Bulk export**: Customers may wish to do large, point-in-time bulk reads to export data from Terrascale as part of a wider ETL process that copies or backs up Terrascale data to a separate system.
 Like bulk import, exports need to provide consistency and restartability, whether the latter is achieved through idempotency or a checkpoint/restart protocol.

-TODO the date types are expected to be scalar, 1D spatial, multidimensional spatial, time; this is not a document store and is not well-suited for handling semi-structured data.
+TODO the data types are expected to be scalar, 1D spatial, multidimensional spatial, time; this is not a document store and there is no current plan to handle semi-structured data.

 ## Storage Model